Subnetwork Constraints for Tighter Upper Bounds and Exact Solution of the Clique Partitioning Problem: Upper Bound Estimation

 \section{Upper Bound Estimation}

-In the general case of CPP, there is no theoretical limit on what values the quality function can get since edge weights could be arbitrarily large.
-For modularity scores, however, Brandes et al.~\cite{Brandes2008} proved that $-1/2\leq Q \leq 1.0$.
-In practice, though, for every network $G$, a \textit{trivial upper bound} $\overline{Q}(G)$ could be obtained simply as a sum of all positive edges plus negative self-loops if it has loop edges,
+In the general case of CPP, there is no theoretical limit on what values the quality function can reach since edge weights could be arbitrarily large.
+For modularity scores, however, ~\cite{Brandes2008} proved that $-1/2\leq Q \leq 1$.
+In practice, though, for every network $G=(V, E, W)$, a \textit{trivial upper bound} $\overline{Q}$ could be obtained simply as a sum of all positive edges:

 But even this threshold is usually quite far above the actual maximum.
-To further reduce this upper bound, the authors of~\cite{Jaehn2013CPP} used triples of vertices in which two edges are positive (i.e., have positive weights) and one is negative (i.e., has negative weight).
-However, their approach considered only edge-disjoint triples.
-In what follows, we are developing a similar idea and showing how it could be generalized much further.
-We show how any subgraph, for which we know the upper bound of its partition quality function, could be used to reduce the whole network's upper bound.
+To further reduce this upper bound, \cite{Jaehn2013CPP} used triples of vertices in which two edges are positive (i.e., have positive weights) and one is negative (i.e., has negative weight).
+However, their approach considered only edge-disjoint triples, i.e., triples of nodes that have no more than one common node and thus no shared edges.
+In what follows, we are developing a similar idea and generalizing it further.
+We show how any subgraph, for which we know the upper bound of its partition quality function, could be used to reduce the upper bound for the whole network.
 Furthermore, we also show how to account for overlaps of such subgraphs.
-We start by introducing a few definitions (refer to figure~\ref{fig:Method} for examples).
+We start by introducing a few definitions.

-\begin{definition} A \textit{subnetwork} is a network built on a subset of nodes of the original network, where each edge $(i, j)$ has weight $w^*_{ij}$ such that $|w^*_{ij}|\leq |w_{ij}|$ and $w^*_{ij} \cdot w_{ij}\geq 0$ (i.e., weights of edges in subnetwork have the same sign as weights in the original network). \end{definition}

-\begin{definition} \textit{Subnetwork's penalty} is a difference between the trivial upper bound (sum of all negative loops plus all positive edge weights $w^*_{ij}$ of the subnetwork) and the proven upper bound of quality function score of its partitions.
-A subnetwork with a positive penalty is called a \textit{penalizing subnetwork} (see Figure~\ref{fig:Method}B). \end{definition}

-\begin{definition} A \textit{resolved subnetwork} is a subnetwork for which a partition whose score matches the proven upper bound of quality function is known (making it a proven optimal partition). \end{definition}